How to Prepare your Espresso Machine and Grinder for reopening

 We get it, it's been a while.
 The machine has been off and has gathered some dust since It was last used.

 With reopening happening in a couple of days, it can feel bit daunting.
 What do I need to do to get my machine and grinder back up and running?!

-Well, we have put together this handy list to get your Espresso Machine into the flow of thing once again.
-(Recommend for La Marzocco Espresso Machines but can be translated to other Brands)
+Well, we have put together this handy list to get your Espresso Machine into the flow of things once again.
+(Recommended for La Marzocco Espresso Machines but can be translated to other Brands).

 Before Switching on

-- Replace water filter or flush though around five litres of water before turning the machine on.
+- Replace water filter or flush through around five litres of water before turning the machine on.